Here for you at Every Point along the Path

 Scheduling Your First Appointment

-Once your referring physician has called, our New Patient Coordinator will schedule your first appointment with a NHOH physician and collect the necessary information for your visit (pathology reports, radiology films, lab results, etc.).
-Our New Patient Coordinator will then send you our Patient Introduction Packet.
-We encourage you to review this, which will familiarize you with our practice and staff, our care philosophy, mission and values, and other helpful details.
-You will also receive a phone call prior to your first visit to complete the New Patient Registration and to see if you have any financial concerns.
+Once your referring physician has contacted our office, our New Patient Coordinator will schedule your first appointment with an NHOH physician and collect the necessary information for your visit (pathology reports, radiology films, lab results, etc.).
+Our New Patient Coordinator will send you our new patient introduction packet.
+We encourage you to review this as it will familiarize you with our practice and staff, our care philosophy, mission and values, and other helpful details.
+You will also receive a phone call prior to your first visit to complete the new patient registration and to see if you have any financial concerns.

 Your First Visit

-Your first visit will be scheduled for a full hour with your physician to allow a complete assessment, review of treatment options and recommendations, as well as an explanation of the care plan you and your physician agree upon.
-Ample time will be made to answer your questions and concerns carefully.
+Your first visit will be scheduled for a full hour with your physician to allow for a complete assessment, to review treatment options and recommendations, as well as explain the plan of care that you and your physician agree upon.
+Occasionally, additional testing isneeded before a treatment course can be determined.
+Ample time will be made to answer your questions and concerns.

 Coping with a recent diagnosis can be stressful and overwhelming.
-Since it may be difficult to remember all of the details of your first visit, we encourage patients to bring a family member or other support person with them to their first appointment and at any time.
-We know how helpful this support can be to our patients.
+Since it may be difficult to remember all of the details of your first visit, we encourage patients to bring a family member or other support person with them to their consult and any future appointments.
+We know how helpful this support can be to our patients, and we fully encourage family support and shared decison-making.

 What to bring to your first appointment: